novrion/betabot/README.md

 **Download:**
 Click "Releases" (to the right) and download source code and/or executables by clicking on them
 Note that most systems will warn that the executables may be malware
-This is not a virus, most systems warn the user when running any executable that isn't "trusted" or "validated"
+This is not a virus, most systems warn the user when running any executable that isn't trusted

 **Note:** The executables may not work on all systems.
 If they do not work, they have to be compiled by using the bash script ".compile.sh".